volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

  Equalizer appears on several lines
  It still a beta version, need feedback !

+25th september

+- alsaloop run now as a service

+24 th september

-24 th septembermer to make it work with last volumio dev 2.279
+timer to make it work with last volumio dev 2.279

 - change some ti